getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 - `General` is the last fallback, firing only when both number variants have failed.
 So `\1foo` →
-  `Escape("\") + General("1foo")` (both number variants fail their `!IdentCont` guard; General matches the digit-leading identifier).
+  `Escape("\") + General("1foo")` (both number variants fail their `NotIdentCont` guard; General matches the digit-leading identifier).

-A two-arm structure with `General` as fallback of just one number variant would shadow the other.

 The `!("."
 Digit)` lookahead inside `PositiveIntegerLitWithSep` forces fallthrough to `BareNumber` when the digits are followed